Can white vaginal discharge signal pregnancy?

 Thick or milky white vaginal discharge in early pregnancy is often among the first typical early pregnancy symptoms.

 Thick, milky white discharge during early pregnancy is called leukorrhea and exists due to increasing and varying estrogen levels.
-Estrogen increases blood flow to the pelvic area of the body, which subsequently leads to an increase in mucus discharge.
+This occurs because an increase in estrogen increases blood flow to the pelvic area of the body, which subsequently leads to an increase in mucus discharge.

 This vaginal discharge is similar to what you may notice when you ovulate, and the look of the discharge may be the same, but the volume is much larger.
 Throughout pregnancy, this is quite common and may even increase as the pregnancy progresses.
 Toward the end of the pregnancy, a large amount of white discharge may be passed with a bloody tinge.
 This is usually the mucus plug releasing from the cervix.